mecha-cms/mecha/README.md

 ### Features

- 1. It is easy to write articles using [Markdown](http://mecha-cms.com/article/markdown-syntax "Markdown Formatting Guide").
+ 1. It is easy to write an article using [Markdown](http://mecha-cms.com/article/markdown-syntax "Markdown Formatting Guide").
- 2. Don&rsquo;t forget the ability to turn the Markdown ON and OFF.
+ 2. Don’t forget the ability to turn the Markdown ON and OFF.
  3. Live preview Markdown to HTML.
  4. Lots of Widgets.
  5. Lots of Plugins.
- 6. The potential to make it multi-language &mdash;depends on the existence of the translation contributors.
+ 6. The potential to make it multi-language —depends on the existence of the translation contributors.
  7. Page speed optimization.
 Automatically combine and compress CSS and JavaScript assets.
  8. Built-in commenting system.
  9. Shortcodes.